Latency Is An Annoying, But (Usually) Easily Fixed, Problem

 8) Now go through each plug-in, turning them off, one-by-one, to see if one of your plug-ins are causing the problem.

 1) Make sure you’re not using Wireless Headphones either.
-In fact, when you’re recording, mixing, or mastering, you shouldn’t be using Wireless Headphones, period.
+In fact, when you’re recording, mixing, or mastering, you shouldn’t be using Wireless Headphones, period, unless you’re using the pair I mentioned earlier.

 It’s for the same reason mentioned above.
 Your computer is working too hard to acquire the signal and turn it into a sound, so there’s a delay or a lag.